RocketDerp/April14_2025/Quotes_Pile/Reddit2025A/Today_Reddit_Comment.md

 "I like it as a form of mockery against Donald Trump because he's a piece of shit.
 I don't like it as a new model for all Democrats to become exactly like Donald Trump"

 &nbsp;

+No_Investment9639 2021-01-22

+"Shit like this is how you win a presidency.
+Republicans created a world where we don't have to be polite anymore and we can just be sarcastic assholes and that's just how it is now.
+I'm happy to see some left Wingers go along with it.
+Do I wish that we had some of the class and Grace that Obama showed us?
+Sure.
+But we don't live in that world anymore, so let's keep doing shit like this because you either adapt or die"

+&nbsp;